lenaAlenazi/IT271ProjectWeb/README.md

 # IT271 Project Web [ Quote ]
-This is the source codes and files of our web project "َQuote"

-We use web languages : HTML , CSS , JavaScript, PHP , DATABASE
+This is the source codes and files of our web project "َQuote" , we use web languages : HTML , CSS , JavaScript, PHP , DATABASE in this project.
+## Implementation by sudents
+Lena , Bayan , Adiba , Mona ,Salma
 ### Home page
 ![Screenshot (68)](https://user-images.githubusercontent.com/73249883/221961260-5bfbcb43-e3a4-4a8d-bcda-4e0aa2988db8.png)
 ### Add Quote page